MichelleMoran431/Iris-Data-set-analysis-project/README.md

   **Version 2:**

-	Import module **Seaborn **
+Import module **Seaborn as sns**

-	we will plot the probability density function(PDF) with each feature as a variable on X-axis and it’s histogram and corresponding kernel density plot on Y-axis
+By using Seaborn , we can plot the probability density function(PDF) with each feature as a variable on X-axis and it’s histogram and corresponding kernel density plot on Y-axis

-	Plotting the Histogram & PDF using Seaborn FacetGrid object — FacetGrid object takes a dataframe as input and the names of the variables that will form the row, column, or hue dimensions of the grid.
+Plotting the Histogram & PDF using Seaborn FacetGrid object —

+FacetGrid object takes the dataframe as input and the names of the variables that will form the row, column, or hue dimensions of the grid.
-	Histograms and KDE can be combined using distplot:
+Distribution plots in seaborn are used to visually assess how the data points are distributed with respect to its frequency.Histograms and KDE can be combined using distplot.

-The variables should be categorical and the data at each level of the variable will be used for a facet along that axis.
+Definition :
+* Kernel Density Estimate (KDE) is the way to estimate the PDF.
+The area under the KDE curve is 1.

+An advantage to using Seaborn here is it uses alot less coding and interacts directly with dataframe .

 					sns.FacetGrid(df,hue="species").map(sns.distplot,'petal_length').add_legend()
 					sns.FacetGrid(df,hue="species").map(sns.distplot,'petal_width').add_legend()